 Here’s what you get: hot chicken stock that sticks to your lips, vibrant ginger that lifts your spirits, and just enough heat to wake your tired self up.

-The tomatoes and mushrooms add bulk, earthiness, and acidity, while the scallions, cilantro, and lime wedges add freshness (and a bit of pretty green).
+The tomatoes and mushrooms in this spicy Thai soup recipe add bulk, earthiness, and acidity, while the scallions, cilantro, and lime wedges add freshness (and a bit of pretty green).

 Fish sauce is on the Asian foods aisle next to the soy sauce.
 You can find it here on Amazon: